Discussing Torah matters because the Torah matters

 Woe to you Pharisees!
 For you clean the outside of the cup and the plate, but inside they are full of greed and self-indulgence . . .
 Blind Pharisees!
 First clean the inside of the cup and the plate so that the outside may also be clean.

 To be pure in heart is to have integrity and character.
 Integrity and character are expressions of the internal man.
 But the Pharisee obsesses over the externals.
-He focuses on maintaining appearances while the purity within falls by the waste side.
+He focuses on maintaining appearances while his purity within falls by the waste side.
 Consequently, he cannot see God.
-He is a blind guide who cannot see the One he claims to be guiding others toward.
-But the pure in heart can see God.
+He is a blind guide because he cannot see the One he claims to be guiding others toward.
+On the other hand, the pure in heart see God.

 Blessing & curse #7: